dadi32/PhoneSploit/README.md

 # Recent News
 <br> An Update is coming along with some new options
+<br> This update will have 9 new options!

 # PhoneSploit
 Using open Adb ports we can exploit a device